The following checklist can be used to identify children at risk of language or learning problems.

 Is your child’s vocabulary more limited than others his age?

 Does your 4- 5 year old have trouble retelling a familiar story?

 Does your 5 year old know his primary colours?

 Does your 5 year old have difficulty with linguistic sequences such as counting to 10 or saying the days of the week?

 Does your preschool child have trouble remembering nursery rhymes?

 Does your 4 year old have trouble recalling 2 part instructions (eg close the door and put your shoes away)

-Does your child find it harder listening if there is a background noise?
+Does your child find it harder to listen if there is background noise?